Fair Trade Certification Process for Brands and Traders

 What type of support does the Fair Trade USA team offer?

-You will receive unparalleled support throughout your journey, from certification to ongoing compliance, and more!
+We offer unparalleled support throughout the fair trade certification process from auditing to certification to ongoing compliance, and more!

 After you become a licensed partner, we will remain your trusted partner, providing continued support to help you reap the full benefits of fair trade certification.
 We also offer resources to help you celebrate and communicate your impact to customers and stakeholders.